thinkshout/thinkshout/blog/_posts/2014-10-03-getting-started-with-behat.md

 ## Write Tests

 Behat tests are written in "Feature" files.
 They're just text files with a .feature extension on the name, instead of .txt or .php.
-They are usually placed in a "features" directory inside your behat directory.
+They are usually placed in a "features" directory inside your Behat directory.
 More on that in the next section.

-In the test run above, I was in my project's behat directory, and ran `bin/behat features/loginout.feature`.
-That launches behat and tells it to run the tests that are in loginout.feature.
+In the test run above, I was in my project's Behat directory, and ran `bin/behat features/loginout.feature`.
+That launches Behat and tells it to run the tests that are in loginout.feature.
 Here are the entire contents of that file:

 ```
 Feature: Log in and out of the site.